shivamjjha/todo-full-stack/README.md

-Here’s a README for your JWT Express TypeScript project:

----

 # JWT Express API

 A simple Express.js API in TypeScript for signing and verifying JWT tokens.
 Includes environment variable support and error handling.